ombori/grid-docs/apps/queue/customize-booking.md

 You can customize the appearance of the booking page by using CSS.

-Enter your custom CSS into the `Add brand guidelines with CSS to your queue UI` input field inside the Settings of your Queue.
+Enter your custom CSS into the `Add brand guidelines with CSS to your queue solution UI` input field inside the Settings of your Queue.

 Elements are targeted via data-theme attributes.